 Yosemite Backpacking: Hetch Hetchy Itinerary:

-Day 1 Meet your fellow adventurers at the Backpackers' Campground to enjoy dinner and conversation, as well as an orientation and gear check.
+Day 1 Meet at the Backpackers' Campground to enjoy dinner and orientation.

-Day 2 With packs loaded, we'll set out for our backcountry campsite, hiking above Hetch Hetchy Valley and taking in views of Tueeulala and Wapama Falls.
+Day 2 Set out for camp, taking in views of Tueeulala and Wapama Falls.

 Although we do our very best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control.
 There are numerous beautiful and suitable routes available to our guides, and these routes may be utilized instead of those published in this itinerary when circumstances or conditions warrant.
 This trip is operated rain or shine.